nguyensjsu/fa19-202-firebirds/DesignPatternNotes.md

 **Factory Pattern**

 Feature:
-Different types of Alien explosive objects
+Different types of Alien objects

 Explanation:
 Factory Pattern is a creational pattern that creates an object for the class that uses it while at the same time hiding the object creation logic.
-In the game, 3 alien explosives, bomb, metal and grenade are created from AlienExplosiveFactory.
-Since the game requires multiple different types of instances of explosives used by different types of aliens, we found it best to make use of (Creational) Fatory Pattern.
+In the game, 3 alien objects, orange, yellow and red are created from Alien super class.
+Alien Explosive Factory associates respective bombs to the 3 specific alien objects.
+Alien Factory gets the alien objects from Alien super class, without knowing how 3 alien objects behave internally.

+**Decorator Pattern**

+Feature: The way the blast looks

+Explanation:
+Decorator Pattern can be defined as, when an object is called, a behavior is added to that specific object without affecting other object.
+Blast Generator generates Blast, Only after blast object is created does it decide if it is a Wideblast object or Strongblast object.
+The blast type does not affect any other classes within the game.
+Blast type is purely an added on decoration to the blast